apache/shardingsphere/docs/blog/content/material/2022_03_11_Asia’s_E-Commerce_Giant_Dangdang_Increases_Order_Processing_Speed_by_30%_Saves_Over_Ten_Million_in_Technology_Budget_with_Apache_ShardingSphere.en.md

 - On November 10, 2021, Version 5.0.0 GA was released as a third-anniversity celebration with the whole Apache ShardingSphere community, and the distributed database industry.
 ![Apache ShardingSphere—Roadmap](https://miro.medium.com/max/1400/0*ejOCiszgebnrZ2kx)

-Since Version 5.0.0, Apache ShardingSphere has embarked on its new journey: with the plugin oriented architect at its core, it evloved from a data sharding application to a comprehensive and enhanced data governance tool applicable to various complex application scenarios.
+Since Version 5.0.0, Apache ShardingSphere has embarked on its new journey: With the plugin oriented architect at its core, it evloved from a data sharding application to a comprehensive and enhanced data governance tool applicable to various complex application scenarios.
 Concurrently, Apache ShardingSphere also has more features, and big data solutions.

 ## Conclusion